oracle/graalpython/docs/user/Packages.md

 ### Using `pip`

-The `pip` package installer is available and working in a `venv`, but there is no support for SSL yet.
+The `pip` package installer is available and working when using a `venv`.
-This means you can install packages from PyPI if you use an HTTP mirror, and you can install local packages.